shilarahman/JokeBot/README.md

 # Updates for Individual Project
 ### I have added two new features as a part of the individual project:
   Using google translate API, the bot is now able to detect user inputs in French and respond accordingly.
-  Integrated Wikipedia API to resond user queries and give user relevant material
+  Integrated Wikipedia API to resond user queries and give user relevant materials